UoYCS-plasma/GP2/Compiler/README.md

 The last two options allow the user to run only the parser and semantic checker on the program file or on the host graph file without calling the code generator.

+By default, the `GP2-run` binary will write its output to the file **gp2.output** in the top-level directory.
+The output file can be changed with the `-o` flag.

-While in the **src** directory, running
+While in the *src* directory, running

 > make prog=/path/to/program-file host=/path/to/host-graph-file

-builds the compiler, calls it on the passed program and host graph files, and builds the runtime system in the **runtime** directory.
+builds the compiler, calls it (without the -o flag) on the passed program and host graph files, and builds the runtime system in the *runtime* directory.

-To execute the compiled GP 2 program, run the binary `GP2-run` in the **runtime** directory.
-You may need to build the library object files first.
-This is done by navigating to the **lib** directory and running `make`.
+To execute the compiled GP 2 program, run the binary `GP2-run` in the *runtime* directory.